skupperproject/skupper/cmd/site-controller/README.md

 `data:router-service-annotations` - Annotations to add to skupper router service

+`data:router-load-balancer-ip` - Load balancer ip that will be used for router service, if supported by cloud provider

 `data:service-controller` - (true/false) Run the service controller.

 `data:service-sync` - (**true**/false) Only relevant if the service controller is running.
 Determine if the service  controller participates in service synchronization.